sawolford/onsub/README.md

 #### - Section `hg`
 The example `hg` section provides sample `hg` commands.
 ##### `hg` summary
-	hgmakecommand  -- Python helper function that makes a hg clone hgpriority     -- Python helper function checks if folder is a hg folder hgdefault      -- Pseudo-section for all OSs for hg hglinux        -- Pseudo-section for all Linux for hg
+	hgmakecommand  -- Python helper function that makes an hg clone hgpriority     -- Python helper function checks if folder is a hg folder hgdefault      -- Pseudo-section for all OSs for hg hglinux        -- Pseudo-section for all Linux for hg